The MA program in Organizational Leadership and Management (OLM) at Pacific Oaks College

 The MA OLM Applied Research Project (ARP) consists of three 3-credit hour sequential courses, which form the Summative Assessment for the MA OLM Program.
-The purpose of the Applied Research Project is to promote the application of student’s learning about leadership and change in a specific leadership setting of the student’s choosing.
+The purpose of the Applied Research Project is to promote the application of student’s learning about leadership and management in a specific leadership setting of the students choosing.
 Students will be supported by two mentors throughout the Applied Research Project courses: a Pacific Oaks Faculty Mentor and an Organization Mentor, as identified by the student.

 Students will select the focus for the Applied Research Project.
 The combined deliverables of the three ARP courses will become a portfolio that demonstrates the research and leadership competencies of the student.

 The Virtual International Internship (VII699a and VII699b) is available as a course substitution for OLC 528 or OLC 542 with approval from the Faculty Chair